 The headline LTT reliefs commonly relevant to landlord and investor purchases:

 - Group relief (LTTA 2017 Sch 16): transfers between members of the same corporate group, mirroring FA 2003 Sch 7 in scope.
-Same anti-avoidance provisions, same three-year clawback if the buyer ceases to be a group member.
+Same anti-avoidance provisions, and the same three-year clawback if the acquiring company leaves the group.

 - Partnership relief (LTTA 2017 Sch 7): genuine pre-existing letting partnership incorporating into a limited company.
 The evidential bar is identical to FA 2003 Sch 15: formal partnership agreement, separate partnership accounts, joint borrowing facilities, active joint management of the lettings.
 Hobby-partnership claims fail the evidential test routinely.